 24. Lack of critical reflection of methods

-In a perfect world, you would have all the resources and knowledge that you needed available to you in order to address your paper’s research question in the best way.
-In reality, this is not always the case, thus there are some limitations that require critical reflection on your methods.
-If you are unaware of or ignoring potential limitations you risk rejection.
+In a perfect world, you would have all the resources and knowledge that you needed available to you in order to address your paper’s research question in the best way possible.
+But in reality, this is not always the case.Therefore, there are some limitations that require you to use critical reflection towards your methods.
+If you’re unaware of, or ignoring potential limitations, you risk rejection.

 25. One more

-… for sure there are many more reasons why a paper could be rejected.
-If you have experienced any reasons that are not listed here, send us a message to email@example.com .
-We love to hear your experiences!
+There are definitely many more reasons why a paper could be rejected.
+If you’ve experienced any reasons that aren’t listed here, send us a message at email@example.com .
+We’d love to hear your experiences!

-At the end of this list, we don’t want you to feel discouraged and think “Oh my dear, all those things could happen?
+Now, we don’t want you to feel discouraged and think “Oh dear, all those things could happen?
 Should I actually submit a paper at all?
-There are so many reasons why the journal could turn down my paper.”
+There are so many reasons why the journal could turn down my paper!”

 Yes, you should prepare and submit a paper!
-It is not always like this that every single of the 25 reasons above is leading automatically to rejection.
-Often editors see several reasons involved when they reject a paper.
-Now, since you know what could happen, you can prepare yourself to write the paper in a way that this is NOT going to happen.
+It’s not guaranteed that every single reason on this list will automatically lead to rejection.
+Often, editors will reject a paper for several reasons.
+But now, since you know what could happen, you can prepare yourself to write your paper in a way that this will NOT happen to you.

-If you are uncertain in how far these reasons will challenge your paper, then download our free worksheet “Assessing rejection risk”.
-It will help you to identify which aspects you should improve in your paper writing to ban the risk of rejection.
+If you’re uncertain about how likely your paper is to fall into one of these categories, download our free worksheet “Assessing rejection risk”.
+It’ll help you identify which aspects you should improve to protect your paper against the risk of rejection.

 The great thing is that all of the above-mentioned reasons for rejection can be avoided.
-We provide a wide array of tools, guidelines and worksheets to help you with these (have a look at the relevant resources below).
-If you want to learn step-by-step how to get around all of them and write a paper yourself in the most efficient way, join our live-online course “How to publish in peer-reviewed journals”.
-It covers all topics above and guides you smoothly through the paper-writing process.
+We have provided a wide array of tools, guidelines and worksheets to help you with these problems (have a look at the relevant resources below).
+If you want to learn, step-by-step, how to get around all of these common errors and write your paper in the most efficient way, join our online course “How to publish in peer-reviewed journals”.
+It covers all the topics above, and guides you smoothly through the paper-writing process.